REEL FACE: | REAL FACE: |

 In the movie, Barry Seal (Tom Cruise) starts working for the Medellín Cartel after they abduct him while he is refueling his plane and then make him an offer he can't refuse.
 In real life, his first encounter with the Medellín Cartel happened less dramatically.
 After being caught in Honduras with 40 kilograms of cocaine in 1979, Barry spent nine months in a Honduran jail.
 While there, he had a chance meeting with Jorge Ochoa's New Orleans business manager.
 The Ochoa Family, along with Pablo Escobar and others, were the founders of the Medellín Cartel.
 Still unknown at the time, the cartel would go on to make hundreds of millions from the explosion of cocaine use in the U.S. Barry Seal, who became known as "El Gordo" (The Fat Man), ended up being an integral part of that success. -Daily Mail Online

-No, in real life he had five children and was married three times.
-The American Made true story confirms that the real Barry Seal and his wife Debbie had three children (Aaron, Dean and Christina).
-Barry also had a daughter and a son not shown in the movie, Lisa and Alder, with his first wife Barbara Bottoms. -TIME
+No. According to TIME, in real life, he had five children and was married three times.
+The real Barry Seal and his wife Debbie had three children (Aaron, Dean and Christina).
+Barry also had a daughter and a son not shown in the movie, Lisa and Alder, with his first wife Barbara Bottoms.

 No. In the American Made movie, Barry Seal (Tom Cruise) crash lands a plane in a suburban neighborhood in an effort to escape the DEA who ordered him to land.
 Barry emerges from the plane covered in cocaine.
 He hands wads of cash to a kid on a bike, telling the boy, "You never saw me."
 The memorable scene never happened in real life.